 - The slime will begin to form immediately.
 Lift some of the solution with the stir stick and observe how the consistency has changed from Step 1.

 - Stir as much as you can, then dig in and knead it with your hands until it gets less sticky.
 This is a messy experience but is necessary because it allows the two compounds to bond completely.
 Don’t worry about any leftover water in the bowl; just pour it out.

 - When not in use, store the slime in a plastic bag in the fridge to keep it from growing mold.

 - Pour ½ cup of the polyvinyl alcohol (PVA) solution into a beaker, jar, or bowl.
 If you want colored slime, add food coloring to the PVA solution and stir with a stir stick.

 - Add 2 teaspoons of the Sodium Tetraborate (Borax) Solution into the PVA solution and stir slowly.

+- Try lifting some of the solutions with the stir stick and note what happens.
 Once the slime has formed, you can play with it.
 Just don’t eat it!

 - Your slime will last longer if you seal it in a plastic bag and keep it in the fridge, otherwise it will dry out or mold.

 - Add 7 tablespoons of skim milk to a cup and add 1 tablespoon of vinegar to the milk.
 Gently stir the mixture until solids have formed.

 - Let the solids sink to the bottom of the mixture and then drain off the liquid using a filter (a coffee filter works best).
 Let the solids drain for a few minutes.

 - Add ¼ teaspoon of baking soda to the solids and knead together to form a slimy mixture from milk.